MOBILE PAYMENTS: What's Taking So Long, And Who's Going To Win?

 - Card readers: Pioneered by startup Square, with recent entries from eBay (PayPal), Intuit, and Verifone, these solutions allow merchants to take payments by plugging a card reader into a smartphone or tablet.
 They’re very convenient (swiping a credit card is already ingrained consumer behaviour) and piggyback on the existing credit card network.
 Card reader companies can offer value-added services on top of the payments experience to spur adoption by merchants and consumers.

-- Analyses the four kind of solutions that currently matter — card readers and apps, carrier billing, and near-field communications — and their prospects for success.
+- analyses the four kind of solutions that currently matter — card readers, apps, carrier billing, and near-field communications — and their prospects for success.

-- Show why merchant-side adoption will drive the market, and shows how big it will get
+- Show why it’s too early to size the market (but why it will be big).

 For full access to the report on Mobile Payments sign up for a free trial subscription today.